[table id=2 hide_columns=”all” show_columns=”a,b,f,l,x” /] Specs from manufacturer. If incorrect, please contact us.

-As always, going over the physical features first, this is a very decent size.
-9 inches wide, 5inches tall and 4.8 inches deep, all while weighing in at 4.7lbs, making this slightly bigger and just slightly heavier than the two other heavy weights, the UE Megaboom and Bose Soundlink 3.
+As always, going over the physical features first, this is a very decent size: 9 inches wide, 5 inches tall and 4.8 inches deep, all while weighing in at 4.7 pounds, making this slightly bigger and just slightly heavier than the two other heavy weights, the UE Megaboom and Bose Soundlink 3.
 Although bigger and heavier, it’s still mobile, just not as easy in someone’s bag.
-JBL does include a simple carrying strap, attached to both sides of the speaker for over the shoulder carrying.
+JBL does include a simple carrying strap, attached to both sides of the speaker for over-the-shoulder carrying.
 But being big and heavy isn’t such a negative trait if you’re looking for big sound.
-You can see this on other side with its massive bass radiators when music is being pushed, not only giving a nice aesthetic look but very much a functional feature, pushing and moving the air around it.
+You can see this on other side, with the Xtreme’s massive bass radiators when music is being pushed, not only giving a nice aesthetic look but very much a functional feature, pushing and moving the air around it.

 But before getting into sound, the top features your very sturdy, very tactile Bluetooth pairing button, volume down, power on and off, and to the right, is what they call the “JBL Connect” feature.
-You can chain other newer JBL speakers, like another Xtreme, the Flip 3 or the soon to be released Pulse 2 and have all of those speakers play at the same time from the same source, offering more room filling music, or have music in different parts of the house.
-Volume up is to follow with last, the pause and play button.
+You can chain other newer JBL speakers, like another Xtreme, the Flip 3, or the soon to be released Pulse 2 and have all of those speakers play at the same time from the same source, offering more room filling music, or music in different parts of the house.
+Volume up is to follow, with lastly, the pause and play button.

 And rest assured, everything on the Xtreme is rock solid from my testing, no flexing metal frames, seams are tightly assembled, and materials all around looks top-notch.
-But besides being built tough, it’s also rain and splash proof with a very rugged and tough nylon braided like exterior.
-You just can’t submerge this under water, so no dropping this into the Lake or into the pool either intentionally or accidentally unlike the UE Megaboom I tested a few months back.
-That however, can be immersed upto 1 meter for upto 30 minutes.
+But besides being built tough, it’s also rain and splash-proof with a very rugged and tough nylon braided exterior.
+You just can’t submerge this under water, so no dropping this into the Lake or into the pool either intentionally or accidentally, unlike the UE Megaboom I tested a few months back.
+That however, can be immersed up to 1 meter for up to 30 minutes.
 Of course, the Bose Soundlink 3 can’t get wet at all.

-Going to the bottom of the Xtreme, just enough wide rubber feet are provided to prevent the speaker from shaking off the table, and behind this orange zipper here are all of your physical connections.
+Going to the bottom of the Xtreme, just-wide-enough rubber feet are provided to prevent the speaker from shaking off the table, and behind this orange zipper here are all of your physical connections.
 I do have to admit, this is a bit tight the very first time trying to connect wires, but after the 2nd or 3rd time, pressing the upper flap up was key.
-To the left is a Micro-USB port for servicing only, I tried charging this with a USB cord and that didn’t work, a 3.5mm input, two USB ports to charge two devices simultaneously, and last to the right is the power port for the supplied wall-charger.
-Indeed, this has a large charging brick for a Bluetooth speaker, but, inside is a massive 10,000 mAh battery.
-The Xtreme claims it can be powered for upto 15hrs, and with my personal testing, the same test I do on all Bluetooth speakers, leaving this playing at 50% volume as a middle of the road standardized test, the Xtreme lasted me a crazy 18hrs and 16mins to be precise when it shut off on me.
-And when compared to the UE Megaboom, although it’s claimed to have 20hrs, my same test yielded 17hrs and 30 minutes of on time.
-Regardless, both of these speakers does ridiculously well in battery performance compared to what’s out there.
-In regards to recharging, JBL claims 3.5hrs, I was able to achieve from a dead battery to full in 3hrs and 20 minutes as shown in the video.
+To the left is a Micro-USB port for servicing only, (I tried charging this with a USB cord, though that didn’t work), 3.5mm input, two USB ports to charge two devices simultaneously, and last to the right is the power port for the supplied wall-charger.
+Indeed, this has a large charging brick for a Bluetooth speaker, but inside is a massive 10,000 mAh battery.
+The Xtreme claims it can be powered for up to 15 hours, and with my personal testing, the same test I do on all Bluetooth speakers, leaving this playing at 50% volume as a middle-of-the-road standardized test, the Xtreme lasted me a crazy 18 hours and 16 minutes to be precise when it shut off on me.
+And when compared to the UE Megaboom, although it’s claimed to have 20 hours, my same test yielded 17 hours and 30 minutes of on-time.
+Regardless, both of these speakers do ridiculously well in battery performance compared to what’s out there.
+In regards to recharging, JBL claims 3.5 hours, though I was able to achieve from a dead battery to full in 3 hours and 20 minutes.

-So thats everything physical wise about the Xtreme.
-I do admit, it is missing NFC, or near field communication for easy pairing, a feature I think is really underrated, but highly convenient for Android users.
+So that’s everything physical about the Xtreme.
+I do admit, it is missing NFC, or near field communication, for easy pairing, a feature I think is really underrated, but highly convenient for Android users.

-One last feature before doing the sound test, there is a built-in speakerphone option.
+One last feature before doing the sound test – there is a built-in speakerphone option.
 JBL claims to offer noise and echo cancelling technology, but in my real test, at 3 feet I was understandable but a bit muffled, and at six or so feet, I was noticeably further away in audio, and sounded slightly distant.

-So I hope this review helped you in some way, if you did enjoy my work, be sure to add me on Instagram, Facebook, or Twitter and if you’re watching this video later in the year, click the link in my video description for updated pricing.
+So I hope this review helped you in some way, if you did enjoy my work, be sure to add me on Instagram, Facebook, or Twitter.
 As always, I encourage everyone to write in the comment section below, let me know your thoughts about the JBL Xtreme.
-Again, I’m Jimmy with JimsReviewRoom, you guys take care, and I’ll see you on the next one.
-Bye.
+Again, I’m Jimmy with Jim’s Review Room.
+You guys take care, and I’ll see you on the next one.